+The interaction between the skinchanger's and animal's minds influence both personalities, with detrimental effects to the human if the animal's influence is not fought.
+It is much easier for a skinchanger to do so if a bond exists between the two parties.
 An untrained skinchanger may unconsciously enter the mind of an animal, especially while sleeping, particularly if a bond exists.
-It is extremely traumatic if an animal is killed while its mind is inhabited by a skinchanger.
+It is traumatic if an animal is killed while its mind is inhabited by a skinchanger.
 If a skinchanger is killed while inhabiting a creature, a part of his consciousness will remain in the creature.
 The greatest skinchangers were greenseers, who among many other things were also wargs.
-The greatest amongst them could wear the skin of any beast.
+The greatest greenseers could wear the skin of any beast.

 A skinchanger can experience many deaths while in another body.
 It is only when the person's human body dies that the "true death" occurs.
 It is possible for the warg to live a type of second life, a much simpler life inside the mind of an animal he controls.
 In the second life, the skinchanger's memory slowly fades until nothing of the man is left and only the beast remains.

 The greenseers of the children of the forest inspired the first legends about skinchangers.
 Septons and maesters serving with the Night's Watch with the Wall recorded stories of skinchangers among the free folk found beyond the Wall.

 According to ancient ballads, Gaven Greywolf was a skinchanger defeated by the Kings of Winter in the War of the Wolves.
 House Stark also defeated the Warg King in a war for Sea Dragon Point.
 Rose of Red Lake, one of the legendary children of Garth Greenhand, supposedly could turn into a crane.